Dhathri29/Guvi-project/README.md

 # Guvi-project
-this repository contains the challenge given by GUVI
+this repository contains the challenge given by GUVI  and also A small project on angular js.